 The NYC Department of Education (NYCDOE) has invested resources in the creation of LGBTQ+ affirming curriculum.
 These include:

-It is the policy of the New York City Department of Education to maintain a safe and supportive school environment for all students free from harassment, intimidation, and/or bullying and free from discrimination on account of actual or perceived race, color, creed, ethnicity, national origin, citizenship/immigration status, religion, gender, gender identity, gender expression, sexual orientation, disability, or weight.
+It is the policy of the New York City Department of Education (NYCDOE) to maintain a safe and supportive school environment for all students free from harassment, intimidation, and/or bullying and free from discrimination on account of actual or perceived race, color, creed, ethnicity, national origin, citizenship/immigration status, religion, gender, gender identity, gender expression, sexual orientation, disability, or weight.

-As part of this commitment, students, families, and staff should review the Guidelines on Gender which include the Guidelines to Support Transgender and Gender Expansive Students and the Guidelines on Gender Inclusion.
+As part of this commitment, students, families, and staff should review the Guidelines on Gender, which include the Guidelines to Support Transgender and Gender Expansive Students and the Guidelines on Gender Inclusion.